sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 3. Running the container

 #### Definition file
 This is a description file which tells singularity what to put inside the image.
-There are a few ways of doing it, but the most fundamental way is to have it download a version of ubuntu or centos, then install your tools/libraries through yum/apt-get/git etc. You can also import Docker containers in the bootstrap step.
+There are a few ways of doing it, but the most fundamental way is to have it download a version of ubuntu or centos, then install your tools/libraries through yum/apt-get/git etc. You can also import Docker images in the bootstrap step.

 Here is an example of a fairly simple .def file (This particular one installs bowtie2-2.3.0 from sourceforge):